ncsa/puppet-profile_virtual/REFERENCE.md

 Data type: `Hash`

-Hash of file resource paramters that need setuid removed from them
+Hash of file resource parameters that need setuid removed from them

 ##### <a name="-profile_virtual--vmware--packages"></a>`packages`